virgesmith/pico-sensor/README.md

 ### TODO

-- [ ] set unique hostname once micropython allows this.
+- [X] set unique hostname once micropython allows this.
 Currently hard-coded to `PYBD`.
+Temporary fix implemented [here](https://github.com/virgesmith/micropython)
 - [X] set clock once connected to network.
 (Currently message is timestamped by the forwarding service.)
 - [ ] add other sensors to the pico: VOCs, PMx